 Click here to view the Summary of Responses to the 2021 CLP Questionnaire.

-If you are interested in joining the Steering Group or any of the the Working Groups but did not leave your contact details in the Questionnaire, please get in touch (contact details below).
+Many good suggestions were made but we need more volunteers to carry the ideas forward.
+If you are interested in joining the Steering Group or any of the the Working Groups, please get in touch (contact details below).

 CLP Steering Group members: